lucasgonzalezzan/lucasgonzalezzan/Inflation_Bot/README.md

 - /info --- Return this source code link

 [^1]: The average is computed as the root of the total inflation (radicand) with radix as the number of months:
-(<sup> months </sup> √ months).
+(<sup> months </sup> √ inf).
 In other words, a constant inflation of the average over the period of months results in the given total inflation.

 <!-- [![](livebot.gif), align=center]()
  -->